 Asco’s performances in and around East LA resembled scenes from movies that were never made – or fashion shoots, or promotional images of rock bands.
 They called some of these No Movies.
 Made in the shadow of Hollywood, yet in a community ghettoised from the wider metropolis, Harry Gamboa Jr’s photographs of Asco’s performances anticipate the staged photography of Cindy Sherman, Jeff Walls and other major figures in postmodern art working with photography.
 The imagery they used was linked to fantasy and fiction, Asco retained a dangerous political edge.
 Their actions were made without notice or permission in a public sphere fraught with political tension and police curfews.
 Some were made at sites where a violent incident had taken place the previous day – the site of a gang conflict or the fatal shooting of demonstrators by the Los Angeles Police Department.

 This exhibition builds on Asco’s acclaimed retrospective, Elite of the Obscure, at Los Angeles County Museum of Art and Williams College Museum of Art in 2011-12, curated by Rita Gonzalez and Ondine Chavoya.
-It travels to de Appel in Amsterdam and CAPC in Bordeaux.
+It travels to de Appel in Amsterdam 8 February to 13 April 2014 and CAPC in Bordeaux 26 June to 21 September 2014.

 For this exhibition Patssi Valdez is making new costumes and a performance installation inspired by Asco’s Paper Fashion Show (1980) and Walking Mural (1972), with fashion students from Nottingham Trent University.
 See the Talks and Discussions pages for further details.